 Square2 length after: 5

 In the above example, we have created two objects of class Square (square1, square2 ) and set values of both objects 10 and 5 respectively.
 Now we will pass both objects in the swap method.
-In the swap method, we will swap both objects and we will print the values of both objects in the output we can see that the values of both objects are still the same.
-It is because when we pass an object in the method java creates a copy of the object and pass to the method so changes will not reflect in the objects.
+In the swap method, we will swap both objects and we will print the values of both objects in the output.
+We can see that the values of both objects are still the same.
+It is because when we pass an object in the method java creates a copy of the object and passes it to the method so changes will not reflect in the objects.

-We can use non-primitive data types like object, class, string, array, and interface to achieve call by reference in java.
-We have already seen how we can use these non-primitive data types to achieve call by reference with help of an example.
+Ans.
+To perform call by reference in Java, we can use non-primitive data types such as object, class, string, array, and interface.
+With the help of an example, we have previously shown how we may use these non-primitive data types to achieve call by reference in Java.

 For more, You can refer these articles: